ThongVoHien/cloudflare/README.md

 ## Product description

-Finish the three requirements and the first extra credit.
-The project will works for any number of variants.
+Finish the three requirements and extra credit parts.
+The project will also works for <= 10 variants. <em>Note:</em> remember to clear cookie in order to see the other variant.

 ## Worker link